Alfresco/acs-packaging/docs/migrating-a-legacy-transformer.md

 This is equivalent to the **ContentReader** parameter.
 * The response from the `/transform` endpoint contains the transformed file.
 This is equivalent to the **ContentWriter** parameter.

-Depending on the case, on a legacy Transformer, new transform options need to subclass `TransformationOptions`, or implement `TransformationSourceOptions` which needs to be marshaled and un-marshaled.
-After custom options are defined, `repo.renditions2.TransformationOptionsConverter` needs to be subclassed, in which the logic to handle the new options is defined and injected into Alfresco-repository via a Spring Beans.

 * Requests to a T-Engine's `/transform` endpoint contain a list of transform options as defined by the [T-Engine configuration](creating-a-t-engine.md#t-engine-configuration).
 These are equivalent to the options in the **TransformationOptions** parameter see [engine_config](https://github.com/Alfresco/alfresco-transform-core/blob/master/docs/engine_config.md) for more information.

-**Pipeline Transformers:**
+In Legacy Transformers, it was possible to create new transform options by subclassing `TransformationOptions`, or implement `TransformationSourceOptions` which then needed to be marshaled and un-marshaled.
+If custom options were defined, then `org.alfresco.repo.renditions2.TransformationOptionsConverter` needed to be subclassed.
+These new classes would then be added as Spring Beans to the Repository's Application Context.
+This is no longer the case when creating new out of process T-Engines, new transform options are only added via the **engine_config**.

+## Migrating a Pipeline Transformer

 **Legacy Transformers Pipelines**

-Pipeline Transformers definitions for the Legacy Transformers was done by adding properties in alfresco-global.properties.
-Definition for the pipline is `Transformer1 | Extension | Transformer2`, the resulting pipeline transformer will have the same supportedExtension as Transformer1, but the resulted targetExtension will be the sum of targetExtension(Transformer1) + targetExtension(Transformer2(Extension)).
+Pipeline Transformers for the Legacy Transformers were defined using properties in alfresco-global.properties.
+The pipline definition syntax via properties is  `Transformer1 | Extension | Transformer2`.
+The resulting pipeline transformer will have the same supportedExtension as Transformer1, but the resulting targetExtension will be the sum of targetExtension(Transformer1) + targetExtension(Transformer2(Extension)).
 Additional properties are available:
 * `.extension.Ext1.Ext2.supported=false` restricts the transformation from Ext1 to Ext2 for a specific Transformer.